Emir Dilaver

-Emir Dilaver ([ěmir dǐlaːʋer]; born 7 May 1991) is a Bosnian-Austrian professional footballer who plays as a centre back for Prva HNL club Rijeka.
+Emir Dilaver ([ěmir dǐlaːʋer]; born 7 May 1991) is a Bosnian-Austrian professional footballer who plays as a centre back.
+He last played for Croatian Football League club Rijeka.

 Dilaver started his professional career at Austria Wien, who loaned him to Wienerberg in 2009.
 In 2014, he joined Ferencváros.
 In 2017, he moved to Lech Poznań.
 The following year, he was transferred to Dinamo Zagreb.

 Club career

 Early career

 Dilaver came through Austria Wien's youth academy.
 He made his professional debut playing for Wienerberg in 2009 at the age of 17.

 Dilaver made his UEFA Champions League debut against Atlético Madrid on 22 October 2013.

 Ferencváros

 In June 2014, Dilaver moved to Hungarian team Ferencváros on a three-year contract.
 He made his debut for the team on 27 July against Kecskemét.

 Dilaver won his first trophy with the club on 20 May 2015, by beating Fehérvár in Magyar Kupa final.

 Over a year later, he scored his first goal for Ferencváros against Diósgyőr.